Antarctica Is Losing Ice Faster Every Year - Slashdot

 Re: (Score:2)

-Sure, sure, me too, but if you're going to appeal to authority you need to be able to back that shit up.
-So you know, fuck off.
+if you're going to appeal to authority

 Re: (Score:2)